stolostron/hypershift-addon-operator/docs/advanced/backup_restore.md

       $ oc get managedcluster
 ```

+## Backup and restore hosted cluster

+Before failing over to another service cluster to restore ACM, you also need to backup and store hosted clusters.
+Follow this [doc](https://docs.openshift.com/container-platform/4.15/hosted_control_planes/hcp-backup-restore-dr.html).

 ## Fail over to the passive service cluster

 1. Completely shutdown the active service cluster.